-Here’s a timeline of everything you need to do—and when—to give yourself the greatest shot at becoming an elite member of the 2018 AICPA Legacy Scholars:
+Here’s a timeline of everything you need to do—and when—to give yourself the greatest shot at receiving a 2019-20 AICPA Legacy Scholarship:

 - Become an AICPA Student Affiliate member for free.
 It’s a requirement for all applicants and comes with lots of benefits.

 - Check out the various scholarships the AICPA offers and review the requirements for each.

 - Update (or pull together) your resume.
 You’ll need one for the application.
 Want help?
 Get some tips for writing a remarkable resume, then visit your school’s writing or career resource center.

 - Obtain an unofficial copy of transcripts from your current institution as well as any prior community college or undergraduate institutions, if applicable.